 What is it?

 Ixazomib is an oral proteasome inhibitor.
-It is approved in combination with lenalidomide and dexamethasone as a 3rd or 4th line treatment for myeloma patients.
+It is approved in combination with lenalidomide and dexamethasone as a 3rd or 4th line treatment for myeloma patients in England, Wales and Northern Ireland.

 How does it work?